iag-geo/psma-locality-centroids/README.md

 ### Missing localities
 Trimming the boundaries to the coastline removes a small number of bay or estuary based localities.
 These have very few G-NAF addresses.

+As an alternative you could perform this operation on the raw PSMA localities file instead.